 You’re pregnant and wondering: How can I safely continue doing CrossFit throughout my pregnancy?

 With a normal and healthy pregnancy, exercise is considered to be safe and very beneficial to both mom and baby.
 Even if you are not currently exercising, you can start during pregnancy and it’s safe to improve your fitness!
 You just have to make sure you are listening to your body and modifying appropriately for the changes your body is going through during each trimester.
-And of course be sure to get clearance from your healthcare provider.
+Always consult with your healthcare provider before starting or continuing any exercise program during pregnancy.
+This information is for educational purposes and is not medical advice.

 FIRST TRIMESTER